Saturday, February 7, 2026

 Governor Walz and Minneapolis Mayor Frey have preempted the need for military force as Governor Walz has called in the Minnesota National Guard to protect the streets of Minneapolis.
 Both Governor Walz and Mayor Frey have urged calm and peaceful protest, which on the part of the citizens protesting has demonstrated immense restraint thus far, given the extreme violence leveled against them by ICE agents.
 ICE should not be weaponized against President Trump's political adversaries.
 No President of the United States should ever expect one hundred percent loyalty from U.S. citizens.
 Such expectations are totally un-American and reek of dictatorship.

-If anyone is attempting to incite an insurrection, it is President Trump who in an act of unfiltered transparency has offered to pull back his ICE agents on the condition of Minnesota turning over its voter registration record to the Department of Justice.
+If anyone is attempting to incite an insurrection, it is President Trump who, in an act of unfiltered transparency, has offered to pull back his ICE agents on the condition of Minnesota turning over its voter registration records to the Department of Justice.
 Everyone should know where that is going, given that we are nearing the mid-term election.

-The blatant extortion being exercised by the current regime is astounding.
+That blatant act of extortion being exercised by the current regime is astounding.
 Every American should be aghast at this obvious attempt to discredit the upcoming election because the current regime fears losing both the House and the Senate.
 Every member of the House and Senate should be chomping at the bit to see the current regime impeached, convicted, and removed office.
-We need to protect our electoral system from the felonious behavior of bamboozling liar.
-The only way forward to is prevent it from meddling with the upcoming election.
-Congress do you duty.
-You have more than enough to impeach and convict.
+We need to protect our electoral system from the felonious behavior of a bamboozling liar.
+The only way forward is to prevent it from meddling with the upcoming election.
+Congress, do you duty!
+You have more than enough to impeach, convict, and remove the current regime.

 Norm